chadsten/simple-folder-backup/README.md

 # Simple Folder Backup

 A lightweight Windows desktop application for automated folder backups with intelligent change detection.
 Runs as a system tray application with configurable schedules and automatic cleanup.
 I built this to copy Steam dedicated server files to a Dropbox folder, since cloud saves usually aren't enabled with servers like that.
 (Palworld, 7 Days to Die, etc.)

+If you're looking to quickly download the tool, visit https://github.com/chadsten/simple-folder-backup/releases.

 ## Features